Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Policy

-A policy is the set of rules enabled on a given application.
+A policy is the set of rules enabled on a given **application**.
 It may also refer to a Compliance Policy, Library Policy or Remediation Policy.

 ---

 ## Policy File

-A policy file contains all the **rulepacks** to use in the **engine** along with some configuration information.
+A policy file contains all the **rulepacks** to use in the **agent** along with some configuration information.

 ---

 ## Preflight

 Preflight is a message sent to the Contrast UI by agents in **Assess** mode.
-The **Contrast UI** responds with a message indicating which **traces** the agent should send to the UI.
-This is an optimization step to prevent the UI from processing duplicate traces.
+The **Contrast UI** responds with a message indicating which **vulnerabilities** the agent should send to the UI.
+This is an optimization step to prevent the UI from processing duplicate vulnerabilities.

 ---

 ## Probe

-An **attack event** that looks like an attack, but didn't touch any vulnerable code in the protected application, is displayed in the **Contrast UI** as a Probe event.
+An **attack event** that looks like an attack, but didn't touch any vulnerable code in the protected application, is displayed in the **Contrast UI** as a Probed event.

 ---

 ## Propagation

 Propagation occurs when untrusted data is transferred to another object.
 When propagation happens in a running program, that generates a **propagation event**.
-The **propagation rules** within the rules in use by your **engine** determine how propagation is modeled in Contrast.
+The **propagation rules** within the rules in use by your **agent** determine how propagation is modeled in Contrast.

 ---

 ## Propagation Event

-A **propagation event** is generated when a **propagation** condition is met in a running program as defined by a **propagation rule**.
-When the conditions of the **rule** are met, a propagation event is generated that tracks the tainted data and **trace** information from the source object to the destination object.
+A propagation event is generated when a **propagation** condition is met in a running program as defined by a **propagation rule**.
+When the conditions of the rule are met, a propagation event is generated that tracks the tainted data and **vulnerability** information from the source object to the destination object.
 The destination object is considered to be **tracked**.

 ---

 ## Propagation Rule

-To model how **propagation** actually works in a running application, Contrast uses **propagation rules**.
+To model how **propagation** actually works in a running application, Contrast uses propagation rules.
 The rules identify the methods that cause propagation and how the propagation passes from one object to another.
 When Contrast models how a method might cause propagation, Contrast considers the **source** and the destination.
 These may be any combination of an object; the parameters to a method; and the result of the method as well as untrusted data propagating from one source to many destinations, or many destinations to a single source.

 ---